SPC3 9 Amp in / 10 Amp out Solar Power Center

 Low Voltage Disconnect Alignment

 Disconnect the battery from the SPC3 and connect a variable voltage power supply that can produce 10 to 15 Volts across the SPC3 battery connection.
 Observe the correct polarity.
 Set the variable supply to 11.6 Volts.
 Turn the LVD Setpoint pot fully counter-clockwise.
 Turn the power switch on.
 The White power LEDs should turn on.
 Turn the pot clockwise until the yellow low voltage LED just turns on.
 Monitor the supply voltage while you decrease it, at around 11V, the LVD should turn off the white LEDs.
-Repeat the adjustment if you wish to fine tune the shutoff voltage.
+Repeat the adjustment if you wish to fine-tune the shutoff voltage.

 Use